ecfm/CMU-MultimodalSDK/README.md

 # CMU-MultimodalDataSDK

-CMU-MultimodalDataSDK provides tools that manage the **retrieval, loading and preprocessing** of well-known multimodal machine learning datasets such as CMU-MOSEI and CMU-MOSI.
+CMU-MultimodalDataSDK provides tools that manage the **downloading, loading and preprocessing** of well-known multimodal machine learning datasets such as CMU-MOSEI and CMU-MOSI.
 (The POM and ICT-MMMO datasets are coming soon!)

 ## 1. CMU Multimodal Data SDK

 CMU Multimodal Data SDK simplifies loading complex multimodal data.
-Often cases in multimodal datasets, data comes from multiple sources and is processed in different ways which makes loading this form of data very challenging.
+In multimodal datasets, data comes from multiple sources and is processed in different ways which makes loading this form of data very challenging.
 Often the researchers find themselves dedicating significant time and energy to loading the data before building models.
-CMU Multimodal Data SDK allows both users and developer to:
+CMU Multimodal Data SDK allows both users and developers to:

-1. [user] load multimodal datasets very easily and align their modalities.
+1. [user] donwload well-known multimodal datasets easily.
-2. [user] donwload well-known multimodal datasets easily.
+2. [user] load multimodal datasets very easily and align their modalities.
 3. [developer] extend the SDK to your own data and publicizing your dataset.

 ## 2. Citations